otrekw/azure-docs.de-de/articles/hdinsight/spark/apache-spark-troubleshoot-outofmemory.md

 ---

-## <a name="scenario-java-heap-space-error-when-trying-to-open-apache-spark-history-server"></a>Szenario: Java-Heapspeicher-Fehler beim Öffnen des Apache Spark-Verlaufsservers
+## <a name="scenario-java-heap-space-error-when-trying-to-open-apache-spark-history-server"></a>Szenario: Java-Heapspeicherfehler beim Öffnen des Apache Spark-Verlaufsservers

 ### <a name="issue"></a>Problem